jburz2001/jburz2001.github.io/_projects/ct_tutorial.md

 Now why exactly must geometry alignment be done with a particular object with geometry hard--coded into the software?
 Well, imagine that you want to gauge the size of a quarter by looking at it.
 A quarter right in front of your eye will look quite large but a quarter 10 feet away will look quite small in comparison.
 However, you, as a human who knows what a quarter is, understand that the quarter has a very specific size and that it will look smaller if it's further away.
 Thus, you can deduce how far away it is at a given time based on how large it appears in your field of view!
 In a CT scanner, the hard--coded geometry is the CT scanner's "knowledge" about the size of an object, and when it perceives it can then deduce how far it is based on how large it appears in its field of view.
 This enables the CT scanner to compute geometric quantities necessary for reconstruction, like the source--object--distance.

 Importantly, if a CT reconstruction is desired, then geometry alignment must be redone each time that the SOD or SDD is changed.
 Additionally, before actually performing geometry alignment, the operator should place the object that they would like to scan onto the turntable and adjust the location of the object so that it fits into the field of view at all angles.
 Only after completing this step should the geometry be aligned, since running geometry alignment effectively tells the scanner to use the current SOD, SDD, and misalignment values.

-Once the previous steps have been completed, the operator can run a CT scan on the object that they wish to scan.